HTTPArchive/almanac.httparchive.org/src/content/en/2021/performance.md

 }}

 FID performance degraded some by connection type, but less so than the other metrics.
 The high distribution of scores seems to be reducing the amount of variance we're seeing in the analysis.

+Unlike the other metrics, FID was worse for offline websites than any other connection category.
+This could be due to the more complex nature of many websites with service workers.
+Having a service worker does not eliminate the impact of client-side JavaScript running on the main thread.

 {{ figure_markup(
   image="performance-FID-by-rank.png",